Lightning-AI/pytorch-lightning/docs/source-fabric/guide/checkpoint/distributed_checkpoint.rst

         python -m lightning.fabric.utilities.consolidate_checkpoint my-checkpoint.ckpt

-    This saves a new file ``my-checkpoint.ckpt.full`` next to the sharded checkpoint which you can load normally in PyTorch:
+    This saves a new file ``my-checkpoint.ckpt.consolidated`` next to the sharded checkpoint which you can load normally in PyTorch:

     .. code-block:: python